nnnnat/ToDo2/README.md

 #ToDo2

-Todo2 is a task manegment app I've built to learn a few new skills
+Todo2 is a task management app I've built to learn a few new skills
  - How to build and deploy a simple PHP service
- - How to build a complex Javascript frontend without a framework
+ - How to build a complex JavaScript frontend without a framework
  - How to meet AAA conformance on a single page application

 ## Running Locally